cyberpirate/windowed-game-mouse-lock/README.md

 >   $ npm start

 Then find the window you wish to lock to and wait 5 seconds.
 Changing focus from that window with Alt-Tab or something else disables the lock.
 Ctrl-C to exit.

+Known bugs:
+ * It's working on regular windows but I'm having trouble with Dragon Age: Origins, the xPos is always 0 for some reason